apapadaki-edu/web_based/README.md

 For a sensor to start the user must press the button and provide a period.
 For the sensor to deactivate the user must press the button again.
-IMPORTANT: The user can change the period while the sensor is active, by changing its value in the input field and pressing enter.
+Note: The user can change the period while the sensor is active, by changing its value in the input field and pressing enter.